PhD in Economics, University of Essex, U.K., 2008

-Gabriella Conti is an Associate Professor in Economics in the Department of Economics and in the Department of Social Science at University College London; co-Investigator of the National Child Development Study (1958 British Birth Cohort); and Research Fellow at the Institute for Fiscal Studies, Centre for Economic Policy Research (CEPR) and at IZA Bonn.
+Gabriella Conti is a Professor of Economics in the Department of Economics and in the Department of Social Science at University College London; and Research Fellow at the Institute for Fiscal Studies, Centre for Economic Policy Research (CEPR) and at IZA Bonn.
 She was a visiting fellow at Princeton University's Center for Health and Wellbeing, and a Faculty Research Fellow at the National Bureau of Economic Research.

 Gabriella holds a PhD in Economics from the University of Essex.
 Prior to joining UCL, she was a Post-Doctoral Scholar and then an Assistant Professor at the University of Chicago.
 At IFS, she works with researchers both in EDePo and EdSkills on the evaluation of interventions to promote child development in both developed and developing countries.